liborty/TokenCrypt/README.md

 `ncrpt` and `expcrypt` read given input directory (tree) containing API tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.

-Some well known compressed formats afford only minor further compression, if any.
+Some already compressed files afford only minor further compression, if any.
 To save time, they are recognised simply by their well known extensions:
 `jpg,jpeg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
 All attempts at compressing these particular files are avoided.
 They are just encrypted as they are.